stanfordhaskell/cs43/notes/Introduction_to_Haskell.markdown

 of the number type class `Num`.^[This will be explained in great detail when we cover typeclasses, but for now it is sufficient to know that `Num` represents a set of types for which the usual numerical operations are defined.]
 Here, `p` is a type variable.
-In general, everything before `=>` in a type signature is a constraint on its type variables.
+Everything before `=>` in a type signature is a constraint on its type variables.
 When we want a polymorphic expression to have a specific type we can annotate it.